A Brief History of the Marque

 The engine was also used to power wheel-chairs, lawn mowers, pumps and all manner of stationary machines.

-Other firms including Goebel, Delius and Adria used this engine.
+Other firms including Goebel and Delius used this engine.

-Professor Lutz was later acknowledged for the work he had done relating to jet engines and two-stroke engine technology.
+Lutz was later acknowledged for the work he had done relating to jet engines and two-stroke engine technology, and became a respected figure in aviation research.
+He died in 1974 and his personal Lutz P53 became part of the Städtisches Museum Braunschweig collection.

 If you have a query or information about Lutz machines, please contact us